franckkoukal/RPS-Game/README.md

 # Rock-Paper-Scissors Multiplayer Game

+**Rock-Paper-Scissors (RPS) Multiplayer Game** is an online RPS game where people can play and talk with each other through the chat feature.

-Feature list:
+## Feature list

  * Add player one
  * Add player two
  * Chat with each other
- * Play Rock-Paper-Scissors (RPS) with each other
+ * Play RPS with each other
- * Display disconnected status to other player
+ * Display `Disconnected` status to other player

-The code below shows "Disconnected" status to the player:
+The code below shows `Disconnected` status to the player:

 ```javascript
 playerDisconnect:function () {